Simple Concurrent Labeling Algorithms for Connected Components: Algorithmic Framework

 \section{Algorithmic Framework}

-Given an undirected graph with vertex set $[n] = \{1, 2, \dots, n\}$ and $m$ edges, we wish to compute its connected components via a concurrent algorithm.
+Given an undirected graph with vertex set $[n] = \{1, 2, ..., n\}$ and $m$ edges, we wish to compute its connected components via a concurrent algorithm.
 More precisely, for each component we want to label all its vertices with a unique vertex in the component, so that two vertices are in the same component if and only if they have the same label.
-To state bounds simply, we assume $n > 1$ and $m > 0$.
-We denote the ends of an edge $e$ by $e.v$ and $e.w$.
+To state bounds simply, we assume $n > 2$ and $m > 0$.
+We denote an edge by the unordered pair of its ends.

-We use the MPC (Massive Parallel Computing) model \cite{DBLP:journals/jacm/BeameKS17}, specialized to our problem.
-(We discuss the MPC model further in \S{\ref{rw_section}}.)
-We consider algorithms that operate in synchronous concurrent steps, each of which can send messages between the edges and vertices.
-Each edge and each vertex has a local memory.
-In a concurrent step, each edge and vertex can update its local memory based on the messages sent to it in the previous step, and then send a message to each vertex and edge that it knows about.
+As our computing model we use a COMBINING CRCW (concurrent read, concurrent write) PRAM (parallel random-access machine) \cite{DBLP:books/daglib}.
+Such a machine consists of a large common memory and a number of processes, each with a small private memory.
+In one step, each process can do one unit of local computation, read one word of common memory, or write into one word of common memory.
+The processes operate in lockstep.
+Concurrent reads and writes are allowed, with write conflicts resolved in favor of the smallest value written.
+We discuss weaker variants of the PRAM model in \S{\ref{rw_section}}.
+We measure the efficiency of an algorithm primarily by the number of concurrent steps and secondarily by the \emph{work}, defined to be the number of steps times the number of processes.

+Our algorithms are also easy to implement on the MPC (massively parallel computing) model \cite{DBLP:journals/jacm/BeameKS17}.
+This is a model of distributed computation based on the BSP (bulk synchronous parallel) model \cite{DBLP:journals/cacm/Valiant90}.
+The MPC model is more powerful than our PRAM model but is a realistic model of cloud computing platforms.
+An MPC machine consists of a number of processes, each with a private memory.
+There is no common global memory; the processes communicate with each other by sending messages.
+Computation proceeds in globally synchronized steps.
+In one step, each process receives the messages sent to it in the previous step, does some amount of local computation, and then sends a message or messages to one or more other processes.

+We specialize the MPC model to the connected components problem as follows.
+There is one process per edge and one per vertex.
+A process can only send a message to another process once it knows about that process.
 Initially a vertex knows only about itself, and an edge knows only about its two ends.
 Thus in the first concurrent step only edges can send messages, and only to their ends.
-A vertex or edge \emph{knows about} another vertex or edge once it has received a message containing the vertex or edge.
-We ignore contention resulting from many messages being sent to the same vertex or edge during a step, and the need for a vertex or edge to send many messages during a step.
-We measure the efficiency of an algorithm primarily by the number of concurrent steps and secondarily by the number of messages sent.
+A vertex or edge knows about another vertex or edge once it has received a message containing the vertex or edge.
+This model ignores contention resulting from many messages being sent to the same process, and it allows a process to send many messages in one step.

-Even in this unrealistically strong model, there is a non-constant lower bound on the number of steps needed to compute connected components:
+The MPC model is quite powerful, but even in this model there is a non-constant lower bound on the number of steps needed to compute connected components.